Anthurium papillilaminum, a Panama wild plant, is prized for its signature olive green leaves, requiring a tropical environment to thrive.

-- You would know it is time to transplant the cutting into a container with a potting mix.
+You would witness new roots within 2-3 weeks that are at least 1″ long indicating the time to transplant the cutting into a container with a potting mix.

 2. Propagating by Root Division

-Please wait until the plant’s last dormancy stage to obtain root cutting.
+Wait until the plant’s last dormancy stage to obtain root cutting.

 - Carefully remove the plant from the pot without damaging the roots.